Alexis Bittar: Career

 In 2010, Bittar entered into partnership with Private Equity company TSG Consumer Partners and in 2015, they sold to Carolee LLC, the jewelry arm of Brooks Brothers.

-After a five-year absence, Bittar reacquired the brand from Brooks Brothers after they filed for bankruptcy in fall of 2020.
-Bittar is again full owner of his brand which relaunches in fall 2021with expanded product categories including accessories and home décor.
-6 new brick and mortar boutiques will open in New York City and San Francisco in September and October 2021 designed by Tony award winning scenic designer, Scott Pask.
+After a five-year absence, Bittar reacquired his eponymous brand from Brooks Brothers after they filed for bankruptcy in fall of 2020.
+Bittar is again full owner of his brand which relaunched in fall 2021 with expanded product categories including accessories and handbags.
+New brick and mortar boutiques were opened in New York City designed by scenic designer Scott Pask.